-If you are an Annual Pass holder, you will be entitled to an extension to your pass, for any period of time the park is closed.
+If you are an Annual Pass holder, dependant on the expiry date, you will be entitled to an extension for the period of time the park has been closed.

 Thank you for your patience and understanding during this time.